-Wildfire Winterberry is primarily grown for its highly ornamental fruit.
+Winterberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent red berries from mid fall to late winter.
-It has forest green deciduous foliage.
-The pointy leaves turn gold in fall.
+It has dark green deciduous foliage.
+The pointy leaves do not develop any appreciable fall color.

 Landscape Attributes